Menu

 ÜberQuell Supadupa

 Finally, a decent beer from Hamburg!
 Supadupa is one of the most interesting German beers I’ve come across recently.
 Hoppier than any of the previous contenders, but also drinkable and beautifully golden in the glass.
-Best enjoyed on site with pizza.
+Best enjoyed on site at ÜberQuell with pizza.

 *International Bitterness Unit